TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-04-26-how-i-got-into-static-trap-and-made-fool-of-myself.md

 title: "How I Got into Static Trap and Made Fool of Myself"
 perex: |
     PHP story with code examples, copy-cat killers, just a little bit of static, consistency, sniffs and way to prevent all that ever happening ever again.
-tweet: "New Post on #lazyprogrammer Blog: How I Got into Static Trap and Made Fool of Myself"
 ---

 Today the format will be reversed - first I'll show you practical code and its journey to legacy, then theory takeaways that would save it.